x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/3-Data.md

 <br>

 # `String Literals <class 'str'>`
-Strings are a collection of characters
+Strings are a collection of characters.
+> * Strings are surronded by single `''` or double quotes `""`

 ```python
 "Python"                                         # String Literal